 Prior to coaching at Westminster, Thakar was the head men’s coach at his alma mater, Slippery Rock University, from 1993-96, after graduating from SRU in 1991 and later earning a master’s degree from the school.
 As a player at Slippery Rock, Thakar was a four-year starter who earned all-PSAC honors.

 Joseph Karmazin is entering his second season as the assistant coach for the men's soccer team in 2014.

 Karmazin is a 2013 graduate from Gannon University.
 He earned a degree in mathematics and certification for secondary education.
 As an athlete, Karmazin was a runner on the Gannon men's cross county team all four years and was a PSAC Scholar Athlete.
 Karmazin is originally from Salem, Ohio, where he played soccer from the age of six to his senior season at United Local.
-Joe will be working towards a masters degree in the field of education.
+Karmazin is working towards a master's degree in the field of education.